-The description of the courses offered by the Department of Psychology, Faculty of Arts will be provided to students at the beginning of the semester via the Moodle platform.
+The description of the courses offered by the Department of Psychology, Faculty of Humanities will be provided to students at the beginning of the semester via the Moodle platform.

-The course Behavioural methods in neuroscience introduces participants to laboratory methods used for behavioural and associated functional studies in humans and animals.
-The focus lies on measurement, analysis and interpretation of behavioural parameters such as behavioural choice or reaction time, as well as functional parameters such as electroencephalographic recordings.
-The course is conducted in 7 modules lasting four hours each, and takes place in specialized laboratories.
+The course Behavioural methods in neuroscience is an introduction to laboratory methods used for behavioural and associated functional studies in humans and animals.
+It focuses on measurement, analysis and interpretation of behavioural parameters such as behavioural choice or reaction time, as well as functional parameters such as electroencephalographic recordings.
+The course is conducted in 7 modules of four hours each, and takes place in specialized laboratories.